MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-fact-objects/create-a-fact-object.md

 1. Commit the changeset
 1. Delete the changeset

-You want to create a "Profit" fact object under the Public Objects folder in the MicroStrategy Tutorial project.
+You want to create a "Profit" fact object under the Public Objects folder in the Strategy Tutorial project.
 The folder object ID is `98FE182C2A10427EACE0CD30B6768258`.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info